pcaressa/WTF/README.md

-# WTF
+# WTF: Word Translation as in Forth

-## Word Translation as in Forth
+## A Python commentary to Chuck Moore's unpublished book

-### Paolo Caressa
+### (c) by Paolo Caressa

 #### v 1.0, Oct 2022

 ## Introduction

 WTF (at least in this document) means *Word Translation as in Forth*: indeed, WTF draws inspiration from the classic Forth language, essentially described by its creator Charles Moore in an unpublished book available online [Programming a Problem Oriented Language](http://forth.org/POL.pdf): if you still haven't read this book then stop reading me and follow the link!
-The simplicity, elegance and versatility of Forth are the ideal target of WTF, whose design draws inspiration from Moore's book to provide:
+The simplicity, elegance and versatility of Forth are the ideal pursued by WTF, whose design draws inspiration from Moore's book to provide:

 - A procedural language with an Algol-like syntax.
 - A compiler that, up to a bootstrap and efficiency considerations, could be written in the language itself.